 The P & P Committee organizes a writing group for each scientific publication or presentation proposed by the members of the LIFE Research Group.
 Members of writing groups include volunteers from the members of the LIFE Research Group at large, and are not restricted to members of the P & P Committee.
 The P & P Committee coordinates the efforts of the writing group, establish priorities for data analysis by the coordinating center, and perform an internal review of manuscripts prior to submission for publication.
 A DMAQC representative also reviews all manuscripts prior to submission in order to verify accuracy and consistency with other LIFE documents and publications.
+The P & P Committee also reviews requests for interviews and all press releases.
 All publications and presentations should give credit to the funding agency by including the following statement "The research upon which this publication is based was performed pursuant to NIA grant U01-AG022376".